speakeasy-api/speakeasy/docs/speakeasy.md

-## speakeasy
+# speakeasy
+`speakeasy`

 The speakeasy cli tool provides access to the speakeasyapi.dev toolchain

-### Synopsis
+## Details

  A cli tool for interacting with the Speakeasy https://www.speakeasyapi.dev/ platform and its various functions including:
 	- Generating Client SDKs from OpenAPI specs (go, python, typescript(web/server), + more coming soon)